Is the Arts Festival Cursed with Rain? You Decide.

 While the rain and wind were detrimental for some artists and vendors, painter Mike Schiavone finds that inclement weather can have some perks, too.
 “My tent is fancy and pretty much waterproof, so I always invite attendees to shelter in my tent when the rain is heavy, which is always fun!
 It turns into a little party!”

-As for whether the festival’s rainy reputation is deserved, that’s up to you to decide.
+So is the festival’s rainy reputation deserved?
+That’s up to you to decide.

-With Pittsburgh’s ever-so-loved unpredictable weather, though, the forecast will most likely change, according to Hefferan.
+With Pittsburgh’s ever-so-loved unpredictable weather, though, the forecast will most likely change.
 Who knows?
-Most of the festival could happen under clear and sunny skies.
+Most of the 2021 festival could happen under clear and sunny skies.